cyclejs-community/component-combinators/notes/LessonsLearnt.md

   change dynamically (linked to the change of the state of the parent who is passing them) OR be constant.
 In this framework, we separate both
   - i.e. we isolate the parameterization concern from the state dependency concern
+- readability!!
+   - this isolates very nicely the structure of the app, allowing to understand it more quickly but also to nail down faster source of issues
+- maintainability!!
+  - because concerns are isolated, it is easy to narrow down the modification targets, and discard/replace/change the implementation of such

 # good practices
 - identify state$, event$, intent$ if any, and actions$